Central High School (Fort Worth, Texas): Athletics

 Central is classified as a 6A school by the Texas UIL, facing, among others, their fellow district opponents, Keller High School and Timber Creek High School.
 The districts offers almost all major sports to students on campus, with exceptions to sports such as swimming, which is taught and played at the Keller Natatorium, golfing, and others.

 JROTC

 Central High School is the home of the first JROTC unit for the Keller ISD school district, AFJROTC TX-20055 Thunderbolts, in honor of the A-10 Thunderbolt II, and in keeping with the lightning bolt theme of the school.
 The program, sponsored by the United States Armed Forces, has participants across the four Keller high schools.

 Publications

 Newspaper: The Illuminator is a free monthly collaboration.

 Yearbook: The Bolt is annually distributed at a cost.

 Media: The Circuit is a weekly TV newscast.

 Band

 Formed in August 2003, the Central High School Charger Band began with 73 members.
 The following year the band moved to 4A Varsity competition.
 Central was reclassified from 4A to 5A (now 6A) in 2006 and has complete in the state's largest classification ever since.

-In 2012, the Keller Central marching band was Area champion and qualified for the UIL State Marching contest for the first time in school history.
-The band has also garnered national recognition by qualifying for semifinals at BOA Grand Nationals in 2015, and being selected as a feature band and percussion ensemble for the 2019 Music For All National Festival in Indianapolis.

-The band has received straight division 1 ratings at UIL Concert and Sight-reading since 2009 and has been a State Honor band finalist multiple times since then.